checheanya/BI_git/README.md

-# Bioinformatics Workshop course in Bioinfrmatics Institute 2022-23
+# Bioinformatics Workshop course in Bioinformatics Institute 2022-23

 > *by Anna Chechenina*